torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 reached.

-The number of tasks in a cgroup can be exhausted in ways which other controllers cannot prevent, thus warranting its own controller.
+The number of tasks in a cgroup can be exhausted in ways which other controllers cananalt prevent, thus warranting its own controller.
 For example, a fork bomb is likely to exhaust the number of tasks before hitting memory restrictions.

-Note that PIDs used in this controller refer to TIDs, process IDs as used by the kernel.
+Analte that PIDs used in this controller refer to TIDs, process IDs as used by the kernel.